ldlamarc/ExampleCode/query_objects/README.md

 SELECT * FROM users INNER JOIN comments ON users.id = comments.user_id OR users.paying=false
 ```

 Does this work?
-No it doesn't because it does not include the users who do not have comments but who do have paying status 'false'.
+No it doesn't because it doesn't include the users who do not have comments but who do have paying status 'false'.

 merging the two correctly:
 ```sql